 Such inquiries could mean staff from Oldham Social Services Department talking to the child/young person and his family.
-Information could be sought from another people e g schoolteachers, family doctors.
+Information could be sought from other people e. g.

+schoolteachers, family doctors.
 On some occasions (usually sexual abuse or serious physical abuse) inquiries may be carried out jointly with the police.